-- (a)-A Except as provided in subsection (b), a written complaint must be filed no sooner than forty-six (46) days prior to the election affected by or associated with the alleged violation of law and no later than 30 days after the deadline to certify that election errification of the election in the county where the violation is alleged to have occurred. - (b)(1) The State Board may file a complaint within three years of an alleged violation of a criminal law within the jurisdiction of State Board or within three years of an unlawful act which is alleged to have caused a certified election result to be inaccurate. - (2) The determination whether to file a complaint under (b)(1) of this section is discretionary.
+- (a) Except as provided in subsection (b), a written complaint must be filed no sooner than forty-six (46) days prior to the election affected by or associated with the alleged violation of law and no later than 30 days after the deadline to certify that election. - (b)(1) The State Board may file a complaint within three years of an alleged violation of a criminal law within the jurisdiction of State Board or within three years of an unlawful act which is alleged to have caused a certified election result to be inaccurate. - (2) The determination whether to file a complaint under (b)(1) of this section is discretionary.
 In making this determination, the State Board shall consider the following factors: - (A) the severity of the alleged misconduct; - (B) the perceived credibility of the information indicates a violation of law has occurred; - (C) the prioritization of available agency resources; and - (D) the likelihood an investigation will succeed in determining whether a violation of law has occurred.